jamesgray0/academic-kickstart/content/talk/quick-hit-visual-diagnosis/index.md

 ---
-title: Quick Hit Visual Diagnosis
+title: "Quick Hit Visual Diagnosis"
 abstract: "Interactive, gamified, remote, image-based teaching on rapid diagnosis.
 Mostly pediatric rashes, with a focus on racial inclusivity with a variety of skin types. "